sniper2g8/jay-kay-digital-new-final-version/supabase/README.md

    - Verify Resend API key is correct and active
    - Check function logs in Supabase dashboard
    - Verify email addresses are valid

+5. **"schema 'net' does not exist" error**
+   - This occurs when the HTTP extension is not enabled
+   - Run the `20250102_enable_http_extension.sql` migration
+   - Or execute: `CREATE EXTENSION IF NOT EXISTS http WITH SCHEMA extensions;`
+   - Make sure functions use `extensions.http_post` instead of `net.http_post`

 ### Logs and Monitoring